-What can one do with atta, onion, tomatoes, ginger and a pack of kasoori methi?
+What can one do with wheat flour, onion and tomatoes?
 Make stuffed parathas of course.

 For the paratha: